 Provide a robust search function

-Strong search features, such as dynamic search engines and keyword optimization, can analyze a knowledge base’s usefulness.
+Strong search features, such as dynamic search engines and keyword optimization, can enhance a knowledge base’s usefulness.

 Fast information access greatly improves customer experiences.
 Adding customer tags and metadata can help facilitate information gathering and improve search efficiency even more.